🔼The name Gederah: Summary

 🔼Etymology of the name Gederah

 The name Gederah comes from the noun גדרה (gedera), meaning wall:

-For a meaning of the name Gederah, NOBSE Study Bible Name List reads Sheepfold (the noun גדרה (gedera) is sometimes interpreted as such; Numbers 32:24).
+For a meaning of the name Gederah, NOBSE Study Bible Name List reads Sheepfold (the noun גדרה, gedera, is indeed sometimes interpreted as such; Numbers 32:24).
 Jones' Dictionary of Old Testament Proper Names proposes A Wall.
 BDB Theological Dictionary forgoes translating our name but does list it under the noun גדר (gader), meaning wall.